-One of the best non-traditional routes leading to the famous Inca city of Machu Picchu is the trail known as the "Salcantay Machu Picchu Inca Route" or "Alternative Inca Trail".
-This remote path leads us through an amazing array of landscapes and habitats varying from green, rich valleys full of lush forests and trees of different species to highland fields and glacial moraines flanked by steep rocky and icy peaks of impressive beauty.
-During our trip we have to cross a high pass below the spectacular glaciers of the Humantay (5,917m – 19,414ft) and Salcantay (6,270m -20,572ft.) peaks.
-From our last camp site, crossing awesome mountain terrain and lush cloud forest landscapes, we trek down to the shores of the Urubamba River and from there by train we will be transported to the small town of Aguas Calientes for a well deserved rest in a comfortable hotel.
-On the following day we will enjoy a full day tour to visit the amazing “Lost City", of the Incas: The fabulous Machu Picchu.
+One of the best non-traditional routes leading to the famous Inca city of Machu Picchu is the trail known as the Salcantay-Machu Picchu Inca route, or Alternative Inca Trail.
+This remote path leads us through an amazing variety of landscapes and habitats varying from green, rich valleys full of blossoming forests and trees of different species to highland fields and glacial moraines flanked by steep rocky and icy peaks of impressive beauty.
+During our trip, we have to cross a high pass below the spectacular glaciers of the Humantay (5,917m – 19,414ft) and Salcantay (6,270m -20,572ft.) peaks.
+Crossing awesome mountain and lush cloud forest landscapes, from our last campsite we trek down to the shores of the Urubamba River and from there by train transport to the small town of Aguas Calientes for a well-deserved rest in a comfortable hotel.
+Next day we will enjoy a full day tour to visit the amazing “Lost City” of the Incas: The fabulous Machu Picchu.

 After having our box lunch and following a steep mountain side, we will then continue our trekking (2 hours) down to the place known as La Hidroelectrica (operation area of the hydroelectric power plant).
 Here we will have time to rest and later on board the local train to the town of Aguas Calientes (2012m/6600ft) where we will arrive after a 1 hour train ride.
 Then our guide will take you to the hotel for a well deserved rest.